kimgoetzke/listem/README.md

 ### How to run UI tests

+> [!NOTE]
-_Note: Currently, I am unable to get Appium to install the APK correctly on the emulator.
-The only way to make the app start during tests is to first install the APK on the device and then run the tests.
-If the APK is ever installed by Appium, the device needs to be wiped and the APK installed again without Appium for the tests to run._
+> This is still work in progress.
+Currently, I am unable to get Appium to install the APK correctly on the emulator.
+The
+> only way to make the app start during tests is to first install the APK on the device and then run the tests.
+If the
+> APK is ever installed by Appium, the device needs to be wiped and the APK installed again without Appium for the tests
+> to run.

 To run the tests: